top of page

 Over twenty five years later, I still garden here year after year, refining and adding to a vision of color and contrast.
 Intimacy with this land has deeply impacted the clarity and direction of my life.

-In solitude, gardening, I think about how the powerful act of pardoning moves me.
+When gardening, I think about the powerful act of pardoning.
 This began in earnest in 1988 when I taught painting in State Correctional Institutions.
-At that time I had the privilege to paint portraits of prisoners directly and record their thoughts.
+At that time I had access to a hidden culture.
+I witnessed and documented a humanitarian crisis as I painted and recorded prisoners and their experiences directly.

-Within a year of teaching and painting portraits at the State Correctional Institution at Muncy, the only state correctional institution for women in Pennsylvania at that time, I wanted to focus on bringing visibility to the lifers.
-In Pennsylvania, all life-sentences are issued without parole.
-Freedom depends upon the mercy of the Pennsylvania Board of Pardons and ultimately the Governor.
+Within a year of teaching and painting portraits at the State Correctional Institution at Muncy, the only state correctional institution for women in Pennsylvania at that time, I wanted to focus on bringing visibility to them.
+Pennsylvania is one of a few states where all life-sentences are issued without parole, with no minimum sentence.
+Freedom depends not upon serving the accompanying minimum sentence, as with most states, but instead upon the mercy of the Pennsylvania Board of Pardons and ultimately the Governor.
 Legions of rehabilitated prisoners are warehoused for decades, kneecapping not only them, but their families, communities, and therefore, all of us.

 In the early 1990’s I worked with the only person employed by the state correctional system to represent prisoners seeking pardon, primarily for life-sentences.
 As the Director of the Arts and Humanities Program at the Pennsylvania Prison Society, I initiated programs designed to bring visibility to lifers.
 I visited Harrisburg over the period of one year, monthly, to observe their activity.
-I witnessed the devastation experienced by unforgiven but long rehabilitated prisoners, inhumanely trapped for decades.
-Many of them were incarcerated as children.
+I witnessed the devastation experienced by unforgiven and long rehabilitated prisoners.
+Many of them were incarcerated as children, inhumanely trapped for decades.

-The violence and polarization of this time call for spaces focussed solely on deep consideration of the imperative to pardon.
-This garden's tranquil and healing spirit and it's close proximity by train make it an accessible and desirable site to appreciate the mystery and majesty of forgiveness as the highest justice.
+The violence and polarization of this time call for spaces focussed solely on the imperative to pardon.
+This garden's tranquil and healing spirit and it's close proximity by train make it accessible and desirable as a place where people can contemplate the mystery and majesty of forgiveness as the highest justice.

 bottom of page